 TIJN, Sojos, Cyrus.
 Which ones did I go with?

-I ended up going with the Sojos Glasses.
+I ended up going with the Sojos Blue Light Blocking Glasses.
 The nose bridge piece was not enough to cause pain or discomfort when wearing.
 They are flexible and didn’t have a huge glare.

 I’m hoping they stick with me for a long time and that they help my eyes stay healthy!

-(If you’re looking for a more high quality frame and are willing to spend a little extra moo-lah, Costco can put blue light lenses into any of their frames!)
+(If you’re looking for a more high quality frame and are willing to spend a little extra moo-lah, Costco can put blue light lenses into any of their frames!
+Zenni Optical is another fantastic place to get even higher quality blue light blocking lenses with, or without prescription.)

 Have you tried blue light blocking glasses?